 Are you interested in fostering?

-Sometimes families are unable to provide the level of care and support a child needs and it may be unsafe for children to continue to live at home.
 When this is the case professionals will make the decision for the child to become ‘Looked After’ by the local authority.
 You may know this as ‘taken into care’.

 When a child or young person comes in to the care of the authority there are a number of possible options for where they will live.
 It may be that there is another family member who could be considered as a carer (known as kinship fostering), or that they will go to live with a non-related foster carer.
 Our foster carers will provide the children with the opportunity to feel happy and safe, living as part of a family.
 They will encourage them to do well at school, make friends and try new things and help them to keep in touch with the people who are important to them.

 We provide stable and supportive foster placements to children and young people of all ages, from 0-18 years old.
 In order to ensure the best possible placement match, we need a broad range of foster carers from various backgrounds and with differing levels of experience.
 We cover the Worcestershire area including: Kidderminster, Evesham, Redditch, Bromsgrove, Droitwich, Stourport, Malvern, Pershore.

 Making the decision to foster a child is one of the biggest, but one of the most rewarding decisions anyone can make.
 We know that caring for children is a tremendously important task and we aim to guide you through the journey you will take if you decide you want to foster a child.

 The best part about fostering is knowing that you are making a positive difference to a child or young person's life.
 You will be helping them to build a better future, by providing care and support at a time when they need it most.
 Being a foster carer is no easy task; children can be distressed, demanding and despondent.
 They are likely to have complex histories and to have come from troubled backgrounds.